DanielThomas/dotfiles/README.md

 - Run the bootstrap to install the files `cd ~/.dotfiles; ./bootstrap.sh`
 - Restart your terminal

+Use `~/.localrc` to configure anything that you want to keep outside of the repository or private.

 ## Update ##

 - `git pull --rebase` the repository periodically
 - `cd ~/.dotfiles; ./update.sh` to update any cloned git repositories

+## Features ##

+The repository is ordered by topic.
+Refer to the readme files in the individual topic directories for details of the features they provide.

-## Components ##
+## How it works ##

-Files are processed automatically depending on their extension, they set the environment, install files or perform post-installation steps depending on the file name or extension.
+Files are processed automatically by `.zshrc` or the bootstrap process depending on their extension.
+Scripts set the environment, manage files or perform installation steps depending on the file name or extension.

 ### Environment ###